What Happens When You Confront a Narcissist

 Confronting someone with narcissistic traits rarely goes the way you expect.

-Most people approach these conversations hoping for acknowledgment, an apology, or at least some recognition of the harm caused.
+Most people think these conversations will be resolved by the narcissist acknowledging their mistake and offering an apology, or at least some recognition of the harm caused.

 7 Things That Happen When You Confront a Narcissist

-Narcissists process criticism and accountability very differently from normal people.
-While most of us feel discomfort when confronted with our mistakes, narcissists see that as something closer to an existential threat.
+Narcissists process criticism and accountability very differently from us.
+Most of us feel discomfort when shown our mistakes, but narcissists see it as something like an existential threat.

 These are the common ways narcissists respond to being confronted about their mistakes or misdeeds: